The Scientific Meaning of Karma

 The Spiritual Meaning of the theory of Karma

-Well, long before the apparent observation of Newton, sages of India had already realized the universal theory of Karma that governs all things whether living or non-living.
+Well, long before the apparent observation of Newton, sages of India had already realized the universal theory of Karma.
+This theory governs all things whether living or non-living.
 The true meaning of karma is that whatever karm an individual commits with his thoughts, words, and deeds comes back to him in the same degree.

 Say, one is very angry and permeates the atmosphere with his fury then far from bliss, he’ll experience the same anger.
 It could be mentally, emotionally, physically and from those around him, in short socially.
 The Buddha and the Geeta declare Karma to be the very law of the universe that regulates all matter and living, transcending time and space.

 Karma in Different Scriptures: